pnovok/Fleetman/README.md

 To run the app locally:

 1) Install and run Apache ActiveMQ.
 2) Install and run Couchbase, configure the bucket, setup the RBAC user with the same name as a bucket and grant it bucket permissions.
-Add 2 secondary indexes on name and timestamp
+Add 2 secondary indexes on name and timestamp.

 CREATE INDEX `ix_name` ON `test`(`name`);

 CREATE INDEX `ix_timestamp` ON `test`(`timestamp`);

 3) Compile Java modules for position tracker, position simulator and api-gateway.
 Run each of the .jar files produced.